JNPauli/Emotional_Machines/open-lab-notebook/Documentation.md

 Research questions:
     Which features are actually important -> Similar to incremental validity
     Vision: Input to protect app: Output -> Category and valence.

+## 01.03.2023
+Started to load images and annotations into CSV by following the [Pytorch implementation](https://github.com/Tandon-A/emotic) of the emotic dataset.

+Applied Alexnet on some images to extract the objects.
+It worked in principle, but the classifications are only sort of right.
+I tried to use YOLO, but it gives me an error.
+Maybe cloud computation will solve this.
+Not so sure.

+Looked in different ways to compute emotion for given color.
+[See](https://d1wqtxts1xzle7.cloudfront.net/40230224/CS-Nijdam-Niels-libre.pdf?1448097609=&response-content-disposition=inline%3B+filename%3DCS_Nijdam_Niels.pdf&Expires=1677666186&Signature=giaS7-kW5FpY2daK9gf-Gucy9FdzlabzeWwuecdvqFBrEgVBQKTpGMJxfCzTcMO2BU4DAXAES4JJebivkpAnycEM9uXdZDx2SeCh07R34Qv6Gbr48xIeIGIFdHrkojzNd2n3tuMp5aAQmMoSxnCoz0YbyxEQaAQTeRB-KjJk4lkXwX4B2K9T52is8dJcow3-nVLgG~9TjrXrB~1KeKxUm3-N2uBz9HElflCUy-VnXPmkZbX2mDw9q9~61i73i2p5BRd2vXrEbvxXgLOqZ~Ko9EIbvkEUour9AIeQ4PYNJSYwo82MBrxvNnyUGDrdcKGOiedtGnbkqUjFwKNRS-2n2g__&Key-Pair-Id=APKAJLOHF5GGSLRBV4ZA), especially page *5*.

+Further investigates salience maps.
+Seems doable!
+[Notable resource](https://github.com/sunnynevarekar/pytorch-saliency-maps/blob/master/Saliency_maps_in_pytorch.ipynb) and the respective [paper](https://arxiv.org/pdf/1312.6034.pdf).